The New Times: Former Street Boy Now Giving Hope to Street Children

 Ngabonziza resumed school in primary five at Gishari Primary School.
 He later joined College Adventiste School of Gishwati for his secondary education.

 While in high school, because of past life as a street boy and the tragedy of losing his mother to HIV/AIDS, Ngabonziza was voted president of the school’s AIDS club.
-He was also active in drama and had talent in organising events-attributes that made him the obvious choice for a leader of the club that sought to spread the anti-HIV/AIDS message among fellow students.
+He was also active in drama and had talent in organizing events-attributes that made him the obvious choice for a leader of the club that sought to spread the anti-HIV/AIDS message among fellow students.

 This turned out to be a life-changing development, for him and has never looked back since then.